Towns in Mexico with the strangest and funniest names

 This tiny town of Tamaulipas near Ciudad Mante was baptized many years ago with this vulgar word that is used in Mexico to describe a great blow, either suffered by oneself, or in a fight with another person.
 Undoubtedly, some unfortunate incident decades ago was the toponymic origin of El Chingadazo.

 There are 20 men and 29 women living in 'Válgame Dios'.
 Although it is a small town in Sinaloa, the town lies in a rugged mountain range between the states of Sinaloa and Chihuahua.
-As you can see in the satellite photos of 'Válgame Dios', getting there is no easy task, and the first visitors were amazed at the harshness of the terrain.
+As you can see in the maps of 'Válgame Dios', getting there is no easy task, and the first visitors were amazed at the harshness of the terrain.

 Popular legend claims that the name 'Pitorreal' was chosen from the shape of a curious stone (called "of the fertily" or "La Mexicana") that is located next to a railway line close to 4 kilometers from the center of the locality.
 As you can see in the following picture, the stone has the shape of a male reproductive organ.
 However, the real story is not so funny, and it seems that the first settlers of this town of Chihuahua wanted to baptize their small town from the name of a bird very common in the region, which is now extinct.
 In fact, in PueblosAmerica.com we have registered 6 localities with this name in this same State, as in the Municipality of Guerrero.